 In general, the statute achieves deferral and subsequent elimination and inclusion of invested gains by adjusting the investor's basis in the QOF investment.
-Initially there was a lot of confusion about how this basis tracking would work in the context of Subchapter K of the Internal Revenue Code where the QOF is a partnership.
+Initially there was a lot of confusion about how this basis tracking would work in the context of Subchapter K of the Code where the QOF is a partnership.
 An investor's basis in a partnership interest is important because it generally determines the amount of depreciation and other deductions and losses that may be allocated to the investor, as well as the amount of tax-free distributions that the investor may receive from the partnership.

-The new regulations clarify that an investor's outside basis in a QOF partnership is the same basis for all federal tax purposes.[15]
-The basis starts at zero and is increased by an investor's share of partnership liabilities of the QOF and by income allocated to the investor under the ordinary rules of Subchapter K. Basis is also increased under the QOZ rules in years five, seven and 10.
+The Proposed Regulations clarify that an investor's outside basis in a QOF partnership is the same basis for all federal tax purposes.
+The basis starts at zero and is increased by an investor's share of partnership liabilities of the QOF and by income allocated to the investor under the ordinary rules of Subchapter K. Basis is also increased under the QOZ rules in years five, seven, and 10.
 Deductions and losses generally may be allocated to the investor to the extent of any increases to basis, and any actual or deemed distribution of cash or other property with a value in excess of the partner's basis in the QOF is treated as an inclusion event that triggers a proportionate amount of deferred gain.
-The preamble to the new regulations further clarifies that the QOF's inside basis in its assets is not adjusted to zero but is determined under Code Section 723 - i.e., a carryover basis.[16]
+The preamble to the Proposed Regulations further clarifies that the QOF's inside basis in its assets is not adjusted to zero but is determined under section 723 (i.e., a carryover basis).
+In the preamble to the partner but is determined under section 723 (i.e., a carryover basis).

 As a result, QOF partnerships should generally be able to use debt to unlock the ordinary tax benefits of partnership investments, such as allocations of partnership depreciation deductions.
-However, taxpayers and their advisers will need to be sensitive to downward basis adjustments, such as those caused by a decrease in an investor's share of partnership liabilities.
+However, taxpayers and their advisors will need to be sensitive to downward basis adjustments, such as those caused by a decrease in an investor's share of partnership liabilities.